TFSSecurity Identity and Output Specifiers

-References the application group for service accounts.
+References the service application group.

 References an unqualified string.
-If String starts with S-1-, it is identified as a SID.
-If String starts with CN= or LDAP:// it is identified as a distinguished name.
-Otherwise, String is identified as a name.
+If string starts with S-1-, it is identified as a SID.
+If string starts with CN= or LDAP:// it is identified as a distinguished name.
+Otherwise, string is identified as a name.

 Identity Type Markers